thoughtworksarts/thoughtworksarts.github.io/app/_people/heather-dewey-hagborg.markdown

 participation : Resident
 season        : Fall 2016
 teaser        :
-   <p>Heather Dewey-Hagborg is an artist and educator who has shown work internationally at venues including Ars Electronica and MOMA PS1.</p>
+   <p>Dr. Heather Dewey-Hagborg is an artist and biohacker who is interested in art as research and technological critique.</p>
-   <p>Her controversial biopolitical art practice includes the project <em>Stranger Visions</em> in which she created portrait sculptures from analyses of genetic material (hair, cigarette butts, chewed up gum) collected in public places.</p>
+   <p>Her controversial biopolitical art practice includes the project Stranger Visions in which she created portrait sculptures from analyses of genetic material (hair, cigarette butts, chewed up gum) collected in public places.</p>

 links:
  - icon    : "fa-globe-americas"